tobyqin/testcube/README.md

 ## Deployment

 Basically, you can follow steps in `/scripts/` folders to deploy TestCube, for more detail, please refer to [Django official deployment documents](https://docs.djangoproject.com/en/1.11/howto/deployment/).

+On target server, A best practice is setting environment variables as [example](/env.example).

 ## Join Development